Universal-Team/db/docs/_3ds/devilutionx.md

   <li>The Deadly Hunter bow not dealing the correct damage</li>

-  <li>Poisoned Water not appearing in the quest log if discovered before talking to
-  Pepin</li>

-  <li>Casting spells during level transition will target the old position</li>

   <li>Spell remaining unavailable after using a stone shrine until reequipping the
   staff</li>

-  <li>Unique monster light being left behind when they are removed</li>

   <li>Fast and faster hit recovery stacking</li>

-  <li>Camera shaking when loading a save game after Diablo''s death</li>

-  <li>Correct calculation for max chages lost with when using the recharge skill</li>
+  <li>Incorrect calculation for max chages lost with when using the recharge skill</li>

   <li>Not getting XP after damaging a monster if it dies from a trap</li>